 - Learning Outcomes

-- Developing an appreciation for the range of choices, actions and processes that collectively constitute an organisation's strategy
+- Develop an appreciation for the range of choices, actions and processes that collectively constitute an organisation's strategy

-- Understanding how to identify and evaluate the key internal and external factors influencing the strategy of an organisation at a point in time
+- Understand how to identify and evaluate the key internal and external factors influencing the strategy of an organisation at a point in time

-- The range of strategies available to organisations when seeking and defending positions of advantage
+- Become familiar with the range of strategies available to organisations when seeking and defending positions of advantage

-- Developing an ability to apply prescriptions/recommendations for the future development of strategy in an organisation that are feasible and relevant to its specific situation
+- Develop an ability to apply prescriptions/recommendations for the future development of strategy in an organisation that are feasible and relevant to its specific situation

-- Improving writing, presentational, research and analytical skills
+- Improve writing, presentation, research and analytical skills